andrewIT4/TimelyTaste/account-service/readme.md

         1.2.2 When signup process is failed, the error message "Error" will be prompted.

 2. Instructions(Under Windows CMD/Linux Terminal):
+      2.1 To start the MongoDB docker container inside the folder:

+         docker-compose up

-      2.1 To build the docker image student_svc with the Dockerfile inside the folder:
+      2.2 To build the docker image timelytaste_auth with the Dockerfile inside the folder:

          docker build . -t timelytaste_auth

-      2.2 To run the docker image timelytaste_auth under a network connected to the MongoDB docker container:
+      2.3 To run the docker image timelytaste_auth under a network connected to the MongoDB docker container:

          docker run --rm --network project -e MONGO_USERNAME=comp3122 -e MONGO_PASSWORD=12345 -e MONGO_SERVER_HOST='mongo' -e  MONGO_SERVER_PORT='27017' -p 5000:15000   timelytaste_auth